 My time and experience.

-A watermarked sneak peek preview on facebook usually with in two days.
+A watermarked sneak peek preview on Facebook.

 Preparation and planning for the session.

 It takes quite some time to edit a full gallery, I erase any imperfection that baby may have.
 At this age little milk spots, scratches and rashes are quite common.